graphql-mocks/graphql-mocks/packages/docs/docs/paper/mutating-data.md

 });
 ```

-Creating custom operations is supported and can be helpful for creating common functional mutations to the GraphQL store or to provide common helpers that are useful within a *Transaction Callback*.
+Creating [custom operations](/docs/paper/operations#creating-custom-operations) can be helpful for creating common functional mutations on the GraphQL Paper `DocumentStore` or to provide common helpers that are useful within a *Transaction Callback*.

 ### `create`